kmayerb/MongoMango/Joining_Across_Collections.md

 ## Joining Subjects

-Let's say we want all sample_ids associated with each subject.
+Let's say we want query the subjects colleciton and also include all the sample_ids associated with each subject returned in the query.
 This is like a one to many join in SQL.

 ### Very Naive Approach